atan009/vimrc/README.md

 	set smartcase "let vim be smart about the case when searching map <silent> <leader><cr> :noh<cr> "disable highlight with <cr>

-For more detailed information on Searching in Vim, check on [The Vim Editor: Searching] (http://vim.wikia.com/wiki/Searching)
+For more explanation and setting on Searching in `Vim`, check on [The Vim Editor: Searching] (http://vim.wikia.com/wiki/Searching)

 ####For Folding: